dhellmann/pymotw-3/source/timeit/index.rst

 .. module:: timeit
     :synopsis: Time the execution of small bits of Python code.

-:Purpose: Time the execution of small bits of Python code.

 The :mod:`timeit` module provides a simple interface for determining the execution time of small bits of Python code.
 It uses a platform-specific time function to provide the most accurate time